Turmeric: Culinary

 Turmeric is one of the key ingredients in many Asian dishes, imparting a mustard-like, earthy aroma and pungent, slightly bitter flavor to foods.
 It is used mostly in savory dishes, but also is used in some sweet dishes, such as the Lebanese cake sfouf.
 In India, turmeric leaf is used to prepare special sweet dishes, patoleo, by layering rice flour and coconut-jaggery mixture on the leaf, then closing and steaming it in a special utensil (chondrõ).

 Most turmeric is used in the form of rhizome powder to impart a golden yellow color.
 It is used in many products such as canned beverages, baked products, dairy products, ice cream, yogurt, yellow cakes, orange juice, biscuits, popcorn, cereals and sauces.
 It is a principal ingredient in curry powders.
 Although typically used in its dried, powdered form, turmeric also is used fresh, like ginger.

 Turmeric is used widely as a spice in South Asian and Middle Eastern cooking.
 Various Iranian khoresh recipes begin with onions caramelized in oil and turmeric.
 The Moroccan spice mix ras el hanout typically includes turmeric.
 In South Africa, turmeric is used to give boiled white rice a golden color, known as geelrys (yellow rice) traditionally served with bobotie.
 In Vietnamese cuisine, turmeric powder is used to color and enhance the flavors of certain dishes, such as bánh xèo, bánh khọt, and mì Quảng.
 The staple Cambodian curry paste, kroeung, used in many dishes, including fish amok, typically contains fresh turmeric.
 In Indonesia, turmeric leaves are used for Minang or Padang curry base of Sumatra, such as rendang, sate padang, and many other varieties.
 In the Philippines, turmeric is used in the preparation and cooking of kuning, satti, and some variants of adobo.
 In Thailand, fresh turmeric rhizomes are used widely in many dishes, in particular in the southern Thai cuisine, such as yellow curry and turmeric soup.

-Turmeric is used in a hot drink called "turmeric latte" or "golden milk" that is made with milk, frequently coconut milk.
-The turmeric milk drink known as haldī dūdh (haldī [हलदी] means turmeric in Hindi) is a traditional Indian recipe.
-Sold in the US and UK, the drink known as "golden milk" uses nondairy milk and sweetener, and sometimes black pepper after the traditional recipe (which may also use ghee).
-Turmeric can also be used in various other drinks such as turmeric juices and teas.
+In a traditional Indian beverage known as haldī dūdh (हल्दी दूध), turmeric juice or dried powder is added to heated cow milk or a plant milk with black pepper and ghee, then served in some cafes as Golden milk (also called golden latte).

-Turmeric is approved for use as a food color, assigned the code E100.
-The oleoresin is used for oil-containing products.

-In combination with annatto (E160b), turmeric has been used to color numerous food products.
-Turmeric is used to give a yellow color to some prepared mustards, canned chicken broths, and other foods—often as a much cheaper replacement for saffron.
+Turmeric is approved for use in the European Union and other countries as a food color, assigned the code E100.
+Turmeric is used to give a yellow color to some prepared mustards, canned chicken broths, and other foods—often as a less-expensive substitute for saffron.
+For oil-containing products, the turmeric oleoresin is used.